zulip/zulip-gci/tasks/interactive-bots.md

 Follow the tutorial below to test run the followup bot on your local instance.

+* Run the Zulip server and log in the browser as Cordelia.

+* Find the API keys.

+  You can get API keys just below the bots section in the settings page.
+This is how Zulip knows the request is from an authorized user.

+  You can also create a new bot for a user in settings - it will have its own api key and email.
+Remember to subscribe it to the streams you want to use the bot in.

 * Create a `~/.zuliprc-local` file with credentials:

   ```